atyryshkina/algorithm-performance-analysis/README.md

 # The Analysis of Data Collected by the Galaxy Project

 ## Abstract
 The Main public server of the Galaxy Project (https://usegalaxy.org) has been collecting extensive job run data on all analyses since 2013.
 This large collection of job runs with attributes can be leveraged to determine more efficient ways for allocation of server resources.
 In addition, these data represent the largest, most comprehensive dataset available to date on the runtime dynamics for some of the most popular biological data analysis software.
-In this work we were aiming at creating a model to predict the runtime and max memory usage of complex algorithms trained on real data.
+In this work we were aiming at creating a model to predict the runtime and maximum memory usage of complex algorithms trained on real data.
 In this paper we will:

 1. Present statistical summaries of the dataset, describe its structure, identify the presence of undetected errors, and discuss any other insights into the Galaxy server that we believe will be